-As we approach the end of the semester, I take this occasion to call your attention to some guidelines from the Faculty that exist to make the end of the semester more equitable for students and more orderly for faculty, staff, and students.
+As we approach the end of this very unusual semester, I take this occasion to call your attention to some guidelines from the Faculty that exist to make the end of the semester more equitable for students and more orderly for faculty, staff, and students.
 By way of general reminder, all College students have an Association Dean.
-Refer any students in need of assistance or in regard to the points below to the Monroe Hall staff, who can schedule appointments for them with their Dean.
+You can find the name of any College student's Association Dean using the eAdvising system, by contacting the staff in your home department or by emailing the College.
+Refer any student in need of assistance, or about the points below, to the Monroe Hall staff (434-924-3351; they can schedule appointments for them with their Dean.

-Students are expected to finish courses on time.
-When this does not happen, a student (using the Extension of Time Form) may request an incomplete grade from the instructor.
+Students are expected to finish their classes on time.
+When this does not happen, a student (using the Request for an Incomplete Grade Form) may request an incomplete grade from the instructor.
 Having received the endorsement of the instructor, the student returns the form to Monroe Hall.
 All course requirements must be completed by the deadline listed on the College calendar.
-Once the student completes the work, the grade may be changed online.
+Once the student completes the work, the grade may be changed online through SIS.
 Faculty should log in to their SIS Faculty Center, navigate to the grade roster for the class in which the student was enrolled, and click on "Change Grade".
-All incomplete grades automatically convert to an "F" 30 days after the end of the semester.
+All incomplete grades automatically convert to an "F"; this semester that deadline has been extended to roughly 45 days after the end of the semester.

-ANY OTHER ARRANGEMENT BETWEEN STUDENT AND INSTRUCTOR IS UNAUTHORIZED AND POTENTIALLY THE SOURCE OF AGGRAVATION NO ONE NEEDS.
+ANY OTHER ARRANGEMENT BETWEEN A STUDENT AND INSTRUCTOR IS UNAUTHORIZED.

-When instructors make individual and unauthorized arrangements with students, we are unable both to maintain equity for all students AND to conduct our end-of-semester assessment of satisfactory academic progress.
+When instructors make individual and unauthorized arrangements with students, the Association Deans are unable both to maintain equity for all students AND conduct the end-of-semester assessment of satisfactory academic progress.

-Please note that once you post a grade a student may never do extra work to raise the grade.
+Please note that once a final grade has posted, students may NEVER do extra work to raise a grade.
 See the Grade Change Policy for more information.

-Please log into SIS to verify that the SIS GRADING ROSTER (distinct from the CLASS ROSTER) accurately reflects your class's enrollment.
+Faculty may check grade rosters after April 28 to confirm that they accurately reflect the class's enrollment.
 If you notice a discrepancy, you will need to contact the College Registrar.
 Students needing to add a class will do so through the Dean's Office in Monroe Hall using a Late Schedule Correction Form.

 Timely Submission of Grades

-Grades are needed to process students for graduation and because the Association Deans have to assess and notify students of unsatisfactory academic progress and potentially blocked registrations, WE NEED TO HAVE ALL OF THE GRADES REPORTED PROMPTLY IN SIS.
+Grades are needed to process students for graduation and because the Association Deans must assess and notify students of unsatisfactory academic progress and potentially blocked registrations, WE NEED ALL GRADES REPORTED PROMPTLY IN SIS.
 Every time there is a class with missing grades, it holds up the review of grades ("academic audit") for every student in the class and leads to extra and unnecessary effort on everyone’s part.
 Please report the grades as soon as possible and no later than 48 hours after the final examination.

-Final grades should be submitted within 48 hours of the final exam.
-ALL final grades are due in SIS by May 14 at 5:00 PM.
+Final grades must be submitted within 48 hours of the final exam.
+ALL final grades are due in SIS by May 12 at 5:00 PM.
 Faculty with questions about moving grades from Collab to SIS should contact firstname.lastname@example.org for assistance.

-Grade changes due to errors in computation or transcription can be made using the SIS.
+The only grade changes permitted are those that result from errors in computation or transcription.
+These grade changes can be made using SIS.
 For directions click here.

-No grade may be changed without the approval of the Association Dean after it has been submitted to the University Registrar.
+No grade may be changed without the approval of the Association Dean.
 The Dean is not authorized by the faculty to change a grade submitted to the University Registrar except when an instructor certifies that, because of errors in calculation or transcription, an incorrect grade has been submitted.